 If you feel like your nostrils flare too much and the base of your nose is too wide, you may be suitable for alar base reduction surgery.
 There are several benefits of nostril reduction surgery, some of which include:

 - Minimal scarring

-- Nostrils in proposition with facial features
+- Makes nostrils in proportion with facial features

 - Poor wound healing

 - Discharge or pus from the site of surgery

 Individual risks and results vary widely.
 To ensure the best possible outcome, consult a certified plastic surgeon, like the team at Harley Clinic.

 To prepare for an alar base reduction, it is essential that you stop the following two weeks before your surgery date:

 This is because such consumables may increase bleeding and prolong swelling.